oleksis/pylauncher/README.txt

 -------------

-You should be able to clone this repository, then build the executables using Visual Studio or Visual Studio Express (2008 Editions - 2010 Editiona should also work, but haven't been tested).
+You should be able to clone this repository, then build the executables using Visual Studio (2022 Editions should work).

-Once the executables have been built, you can run buildmsi.cmd to build the installers (you'll need the WiX toolkit installed and on your path in order to do this).
+Once the executables have been built, you can run buildmsi.py to build the installers (you'll need the WiX Toolset v4 https://wixtoolset.org/docs/intro/#nettool installed and on your path in order to do this).

 Installation and Uninstallation
 -------------------------------